 - Motor vehicle leasing, rental, and sales.

 The phase two guidance also includes information for commercial building management and outdoor and take-out/delivery food services.

 The third phase includes guidance for food and personal care services.
 Phase four includes guidance for higher education, Pre-K to Grade 12 schools, low-risk arts and entertainment, media production, professional sports competitions with no fans, and malls.

 What is Required of Businesses in Order to Re-Open?

-For each industry in phase one and phase two, the State has released: (1) a summary of which safety practices are mandatory and which practices are recommended, (2) a detailed interim guidance document, and (3) a business safety plan template.
+For many industries, the State has released: (1) a summary of which safety practices are mandatory and which practices are recommended, (2) a detailed interim guidance document, and (3) a business safety plan template.
 The State has issued a “Reopening Lookup Tool” that employers can use to determine whether or not their business is permitted to re-open and identify the guidance that applies to their business.
-According to this guidance, employers that reopen must, in addition to a number of other precautions:
+Depending on the industry, this guidance may require that employers, in addition to a number of other precautions: